prashanth1k/levelup-your-sites-using-jekyll/book/introduction.md

 When you are using GitHub to host sites, note that -

- - GitHub allows you limited Jekyll plugins that can extend your site functions https://help.github.com/articles/adding-jekyll-plugins-to-a-github-pages-site/
+ - GitHub allows you limited Jekyll plugins that can extend your site functions.Refer [this page for details](https://help.github.com/articles/adding-jekyll-plugins-to-a-github-pages-site/)
  - GitHub repository has 1 GB limit.
 Your websites cannot grow beyond this limit.
 This is a lot of space, but images and videos can eat space like a hungry gorilla.
 Don't consider GitHub if you are building the next YouTube for Everyone.

 You will use Markdown to type content for Jekyll.
 It is not as simple as MS Word, but I promise this - once you got hold of writing in markdown in all of 30 min, you would never want to go back.